OpenChargingCloud/openPlugnCharge/Quick Start Guide.md

 The Quick start guide shows how to quickly test with Hubject Open Plug&Charge as an OEM, CPO, MO or anyone who wants to evaluate the ISO 15118 plug and charge use case.

 For testing the interfaces of Plug and Charge Systems, a Postman collection is provided, which includes all interfaces of the Open Plug&Charge system.
-Use the provided JSOn collection to an API development environment.
+Use the provided JSON collection https://github.com/hubject/openPlugnCharge/blob/master/Open%20Test%20Environment/Open%20Plug%26Charge.json to an API development environment.

 For reference, The Postman is a free tool ([https://www.getpostman.com/](https://www.getpostman.com/)).